 In essence, both parties are going to benefit when it comes to taking advantage of the home.

-Sell bare property with lifetime usufruct and sell bare property Valencia
+Purchase bare property with lifetime usufruct and purchase bare property Valencia

 Given the increase in interest in selling bare property with lifetime usufruct in Valencia, it is very important that both the future bare owner and the usufructuary agree and carry out the procedures through a company with experience in bare property and reverse mortgage.